JaneliaSciComp/omnivore/README.txt

 A Microsoft Windows computer.

 Matlab 2013a or newer.
-Alternatively, binary executables are availabe upon request.
+Alternatively, binary executables are available upon request.